 - Properly dispose of pharmaceuticals, household chemicals, oils and paints.
 Materials can impact water ways if poured down the drain, flushed down the toilet, or dumped on the ground. - Check for leaks from automobiles and heating fuel tanks.
 Clean up any spills using an absorbent material like cat litter.
-Sweep up the material and put it in a sealed bag.
-Check with the local refuse facility for proper disposal. - Clean up after your pets and limit the use of fertilizers and pesticides. - Take part in watershed activities.
+Sweep up the material and put it in a sealed bag in the trash. - Clean up after your pets and limit the use of fertilizers and pesticides. - · Take part in watershed activities.